top of page

 They will change the angle of their wings as they rest, to catch the proper amount of sunlight to keep their body temperature at its optimum.

-They form discrete colonies and while some colonies are inland, their overall distribution would suggest that this is primarily a coastal species, at least in the British Isles.
+They form discrete colonies and while some colonies are inland, their overall distribution would suggest that they are primarily a coastal species, at least in the British Isles.

 Their dorsal side is tan with copper, edged in white, with several eyespots.